boyfer/best-practices/README.md

 	- https://www.javabullets.com/spring-data-rest-projections/
 	- https://stackoverflow.com/questions/45401734/how-to-work-with-dto-in-spring-data-rest-projects

-* You can use `ModelMapper` as an alternative to convert entities to DTOs.
+* You can use `ModelMapper` as an alternative to `BeanUtils.copyProperties` in order to convert entities to DTOs.

 	- http://www.baeldung.com/entity-to-and-from-dto-for-a-java-spring-application
 	- https://auth0.com/blog/automatically-mapping-dto-to-entity-on-spring-boot-apis/